rghosh9/Technical-HowTo-s/k8s-on-oci.md

 **NOTE:** DO THE FOLLOWING FOR THE MASTER NODE ONLY

 #### Install and configure kubernetes (perform as root)
-<pre><code>yum install kubeadm kubelet kubectl
+<pre><code>yum install kubeadm kubelet kubectl -y
 kubeadm-setup.sh up</code></pre>
 After successful installation - it should display as
 ![](images/k8s-2.png)
 1. Exit out of root account, copy the code circled in blue and run in opc or any account you wish to run kubectl and connect to kubernetes
-2. Copy the code spitted out in red and keep it in a safe place.
+2. Copy the code (spitted out in red) in a notepad and keep it in a safe place.
 You would need to run this for each node

 #### Setup KUBECONFIG environment variable (perform as opc or non-root account)
 export KUBECONFIG=$HOME/.kube/config